radiantlogic-v8/documentation-new/documentation/deployment/migrating-acis.md

 3. In the **Import LDIF** dialog:
       i.
 Select the **Upload File** option.
       ii.
 Browse to the exported LDIF file.
       iii.
 Choose one of the following:
-           - **Add or override entries** (to update all ACIs), or
+            a. **Add or override entries** (to update all ACIs), or
-           - **Add entries** (to only add new ACIs)
+            b. **Add entries** (to only add new ACIs)

     ![Import LDIF Options Screenshot](./Media/importLDIF.png)

-4. Click **IMPORT** to import the file.
+5. Click **IMPORT** to import the file.
 A task will run and show a confirmation once completed.
-5. Refresh the DIT to view the updated ACI entries.
+6. Refresh the DIT to view the updated ACI entries.